cloudposse/docs/content/tutorials/geodesic-getting-started.md

 In the landscape of developing infrastructure, there are dozens of tools that we all need on our personal machines to do our jobs.
 In SweetOps, instead of having you install each tool individually, we use Docker to package all of these tools into one convenient image that you can use as your infrastructure automation toolbox.
 We call it [Geodesic]({{< relref "reference/tools.md#geodesic" >}}) and we use it as our DevOps automation shell and as the base Docker image for all of our DevOps scripting / CI jobs.

 In this tutorial, we'll walk you through how to use Geodesic to execute Terraform and other tooling.
-We'll be sure to talk about what is going on under the hood to ensure you're fully getting the picture.
+We'll be sure to talk about what is going on under the hood to ensure you're getting the full picture.

 ## Prerequisites